wp-plugins/list-yo-files/readme.txt

 Recommended for all users.
 Several feature updates plus fixed this issue of displaying WordPress's root files if no "folder" argument is specified.

-== Acknowledgements ==
+== Acknowledgments ==

 There are many people who have suggested features for List Yo' Files.
 Special consideration needs to be made to the following people who had an active role in contributing by providing a detailed design, monetary sponsorship, or offering to test and provide useful feedback:

-1) [Underground Music Nation](http://www.undergroundmusicnation.com/) for supporting the User Folders and MP3 Player Integration features.
+* [Underground Music Nation](http://www.undergroundmusicnation.com/) for supporting the User Folders and MP3 Player Integration features.
-2) [MKKH Marketing](http://mkkhmarketing.com/) and Matthew Hart for excellent testing on the User Folders upload and delete features.
+* [MKKH Marketing](http://mkkhmarketing.com/) and Matthew Hart for excellent testing on the User Folders upload and delete features.
-3) [Christ Church of Conroe](http://christchurchconroe.org/) and Ron Frasier for good testing on the upload feature.
+* [Christ Church of Conroe](http://christchurchconroe.org/) and Ron Frasier for good testing on the upload feature.
-4) [Peter Liu](http://liuhui998.com) for UTF-8 encoding suggestions.
+* [Peter Liu](http://liuhui998.com) for UTF-8 encoding suggestions.
-5) Eli Webster for suggestions on detecting icon files.
+* Eli Webster for suggestions on detecting icon files.
+* [Li-An](http://www.li-an.fr/wpplugins/) for the French translation.
+* [Matthew Mower](http://web.missouri.edu/~vignaleg/?page_id=159) for his suggestions on CSS styling.

 == License ==